davidbarone/vic20/README.md

 - Sound
 - Cassette / tape loading and saving
 - Unsupported CPU instructions (as used by some games)
+- Fixing up issues with some of the games

 ## Screenshots